Logo Design: Exploring the DNA of a Good Logo Design

 A bad logo isn’t just visually off-putting, it’s also quite costly.
 Consider the following:

 Logo design isn’t some shallow, superficial, surface-level element of your business.
-It’s an integral component that influences every aspect of your organization.
+It’s an integral part of your brand identity that influences how people feel about your business name and whether they believe you’re worth their time.
 Take it seriously, or else prepare for the possibility of negative repercussions from the marketplace.

 Partner With DEV.co